-- 8.3.2.1.1 The Nominations and Rules Committee shall ask faculty members whether they are willing to serve as Vice-Chair or as a member of Faculty Council. - 8.3.2.1.2 The Nominations and Rules Committee shall prepare a ballot of names of all faculty who are willing to serve as Vice-Chair of Faculty Council. - 8.3.2.1.3 Each voting faculty member shall vote for one candidate to serve as Vice-Chair of Faculty Council. - 8.3.2.1.4 From the candidates, the person receiving the most votes on this ballot shall be elected Vice-Chair. - 8.3.2.1.5 After the Vice-Chair has been elected, the Nominations and Rules Committee shall prepare a ballot for each rank by listing all in that rank who are willing to serve on Faculty Council. - 8.3.2.1.6 Each Voting faculty member within an academic rank (the rank to be held during the forthcoming year) shall vote for one candidate. - 8.3.2.1.7 The candidate receiving the most votes within their rank shall be elected to Faculty Council.
+- 8.3.2.1.1 The Nominations and Rules Committee shall ask faculty members whether they are willing to serve as Chair-elect or as a member of Faculty Council. - 8.3.2.1.2 The Nominations and Rules Committee shall prepare a ballot of names of all faculty who are willing to serve as Chair-elect of Faculty Council. - 8.3.2.1.3 Each voting faculty member shall vote for one candidate to serve as Chair-elect of Faculty Council. - 8.3.2.1.4 From the candidates, the person receiving the most votes on this ballot shall be elected Chair-elect. - 8.3.2.1.5 After the Chair-elect has been elected, the Nominations and Rules Committee shall prepare a ballot for each rank by listing all in that rank who are willing to serve on Faculty Council. - 8.3.2.1.6 Each Voting faculty member within an academic rank (the rank to be held during the forthcoming year) shall vote for one candidate. - 8.3.2.1.7 The candidate receiving the most votes within their rank shall be elected to Faculty Council.